arcticoder/energy/docs/technical-documentation.md

 ## 🎯 Latest Technical Updates (July 2025)

-**🚀 REVOLUTIONARY 863.9× ENERGY OPTIMIZATION BREAKTHROUGH - WARP DRIVE = TOYOTA COROLLA 3KM TRIP - JULY 15, 2025**
+**🚀 Significant 863.9× Energy Optimization Advance - WARP DRIVE ≈ Toyota Corolla 3 km energy equivalent - JULY 15, 2025**

 ### Historic Technical Achievement: FTL Energy Equivalent to Household Car Trip

-The energy research framework has achieved the most significant energy optimization breakthrough in modern physics: **863.9× energy reduction making warp drive energy requirements equivalent to driving a Toyota Corolla 3km** (vs original 2,483km equivalent).
-This transformative technical achievement represents the definitive transition of faster-than-light travel from theoretical impossibility to practical everyday technology.
+The energy research framework reports a substantial energy-optimization result: **863.9× reported energy reduction that, under the specific assumptions and models used here, would correspond to a warp-drive energy requirement approximate to a 3 km Toyota Corolla trip** (vs the original 2,483 km equivalent in earlier baseline models).
+These results are provisional and model-dependent; they indicate a meaningful improvement under the stated assumptions, not a definitive demonstration of practical faster-than-light travel.

 ### 🎯 **Cross-Repository Energy Efficiency Integration - IMPLEMENTATION COMPLETE**

-Revolutionary completion of the Cross-Repository Energy Efficiency Integration framework achieving systematic deployment of breakthrough optimization algorithms across the entire LQG FTL ecosystem.
-This historic implementation systematically replaces inefficient legacy energy formulas with proven 863.9× energy reduction techniques across 5 target repositories, establishing unified energy management and technology consistency throughout the framework.
+Significant completion of the Cross-Repository Energy Efficiency Integration framework achieving a systematic deployment of reported optimization algorithms across the LQG ecosystem.
+This implementation replaces identified inefficient legacy energy formulas with the documented optimization approach across 5 target repositories; results and claimed factors are subject to the validation and uncertainty-quantification notes below.

 #### 🌟 **Integration Implementation Framework - ALL PHASES COMPLETE**